edgio-docs/edgio-docs/guides/split_testing.md

 2. Create environments called `production` and `preview` in the {{ PRODUCT_NAME }} Developer Console.
 3. Configure CI to deploy the `master` branch to the `production` environment and the `preview` branch to the `preview` environment.
 (Using `{{ CLI_NAME }} deploy --environment={environment name}`).

+## Limitations

+- Note that nested split testing is not supported.
+So for example, if you create a split test on environment A that sends a portion of traffic to environment B, any split testing configured on environment B will be ignored.

 ## Splitting Traffic between Multiple Sites

 To split traffic between multiple sites, create an environment for each site with the backend set to that site, deploy the code to each environment; then [configure the rules for splitting traffic using the {{ PRODUCT_NAME }} Developer Console](#section_configuring_the_split_test).